May 12, 2022

 The VIP schemes are divided into tiers: to qualify for the Bronze programme, you need to spend more than €6,000.
 For Silver, its €15,000 and spending €45,000 or €90,000 will activate the Gold or Diamond levels respectively.

 Skrill bookmakers also tend to have more offers available than they do for, say PayPal, but this will largely depend on the operator.
-Details of exclusions and provisos are usually available in the bookmaker deposit options list.
+Details of exclusions and provisos are always available in the bookmaker’s terms and conditions.

 If you’ve used online casinos or betting platforms in the past then you’re probably already aware that they often support numerous payment options.
-Often these platforms have specific uses, for example, there are payment wallets specifically for use with crypto betting sites and charge cards that offer enhanced privacy.
+Often these platforms have specific uses, for example, there are payment wallets specifically for use with charge cards that offer enhanced privacy.

 At Betting.net we think it’s important that you are fully aware of the strengths and weaknesses of the major payment options.
 The good news is that any reputable bookmaker or casino will have a licence to operate, which in turn means it will only support secure and trustworthy payment platforms.